transpose-publishing/landscapeStudy/README.md

 ## Reproducible code
-The whole analytic pipeline is reproducible throug the `drake` package.
+The whole analytic pipeline is reproducible through the `drake` package.
 Executing `r_make("drake.R")` will rebuild the analysis.

 The pipeline is specified in the file `R/plan.R`.
 You can visualise the